-There is also a DRAFT revision dated February 2010: DRAFT AASHTO Guide for the Planning, Design, and Operation of Bicycle Facilities (link now dead), possibly because… Continue reading AASHTO Guide for the Development of Bicycle Facilities
+There is also a DRAFT revision dated February 2010: DRAFT AASHTO Guide for the Planning, Design, and Operation of Bicycle Facilities which was superceded by the… Continue reading AASHTO Guide for the Development of Bicycle Facilities

 Here are two shots of Chandler Blvd in Phoenix westbound, the first one is approaching 25th Street, and the second is at the intersection with 24th Street, going westbound.
 Continue reading Critical Width